Bishan Singh Bedi: Playing career

 His best Test bowling was 7/98 against Australia at Calcutta in 1969–70, and his best match figures 10/194 at Perth in 1977–78, also against Australia.
 His best first class bowling was 7/5 for Delhi vs Jammu and Kashmir at New Delhi 1974–75.
 Although his batting was poor he hit a boundary off the second last ball in the Gillette Cup Semi Final for Northamptonshire vs Hampshire, winning the match by two wickets.
 His highest score of 50 not out, his only half century at Test level, was scored against New Zealand in Kanpur in 1976.

 Bedi was appointed captain of India in 1976, succeeding Mansoor Ali Khan Pataudi.
 His first Test victory as captain was against the West Indies at Port-of-Spain in the 3rd Test of the 1976 series in which India scored a then-record 406 in the fourth innings.
 This was followed up by a 2–0 series victory over New Zealand at home.
-However, after successive Test series losses to England (3–1 at home), Australia (3–2 away) and Pakistan (2–0 away), he was replaced as captain by Sunil Gavaskar.
+However, after successive Test series losses to England (3–1 at home), Australia (3–2 away) and Pakistan (2–0 away), he was replaced as captain by Sunil Gavaskar in 1979.

 Bedi is second to Lance Gibbs in terms of maiden overs per test, 16.35 against 16.62.
-He has bowled 4.2 maiden overs per wicket as against 4.24 by Gibbs.
+He bowled 4.2 maiden overs per wicket as against 4.24 by Gibbs.

 In 2008, Wisden Cricketers' Almanack named Bedi as one of the five best cricketers to have not been selected as a Wisden Cricketer of the Year.